 The Yoga2Sleep Mission

-Empowered with the principles of sleep, yoga, and natural living to promote better sleep for the best life.
+Empowered with the principles of sleep, yoga, and holistic living to promote better sleep for the best life.

 Pamela is the Founder and Director of Yoga2Sleep, Co-Founder of Retreat to Spirit, and Yoga Therapy Clinic Faculty at the Maryland University of Integrative Health (MUIH).
 She is a certified HeartMath coach, focusing on mental, spiritual, and emotional stress through a heart-centered approach.
 She is also a contributing editor of Best Practices for Yoga with Veterans, researcher/author of Yoga Therapy as a Complementary Modality for Female Veteran Caregivers with Traumatic Stress: A Case Study (MUIH, March 2018), contributing editor of Yoga and Resilience: Empowering Practices for Survivors of Sexual Trauma (Handspring, 2020), and holds a Master of Science in Yoga Therapy from MUIH.
-She was Executive Director of the Yoga Service Collective, is an advisory board member of Yoga Unify, an editorial board member of the Journal of Applied Yoga Studies, and a current board member of the international nonprofit Accessible Yoga Association.
+She was Executive Director of the Yoga Service Collective, is an advisory board member of Yoga Unify, and an editorial board member of the Journal of Applied Yoga Studies.

 Pamela is a meditation instructor: her military family-focused meditations and sleep meditations are spotlighted on the apps Insight Timer and Meditation Studio by Gaiam.
 She enjoys sharing her personal experience through intuitively providing integrated, person-centered therapeutic services, collaborating with wellness centers, serving as a spokesperson for holistic well-being, and partnering with socially conscious organizations.